takanory/slides/20200417pycon/PITCHME.md

 * `pip install slackbot`

 Note:
-* Then, I will create my slackbot program
+* Then, I will create my bot program with slackbot library
-* slackbot is a simple chatbot framework for Python
+* slackbot is a chat bot framework for Python

 +++